All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does semaglutide directly cause bone loss?

-Current evidence suggests semaglutide does not directly damage bone tissue.
+Current evidence suggests semaglutide doesn't directly damage bone tissue.
 The bone density changes are primarily a consequence of significant weight loss, reduced mechanical loading on the skeleton, and potential nutritional deficiencies during calorie restriction.
-Some animal studies suggest GLP-1 receptor activation may actually have modest bone-protective effects, though this has not been conclusively demonstrated in humans.
+Some animal studies suggest GLP-1 receptor activation may actually have modest bone-protective effects, though this hasn't been conclusively demonstrated in humans.

 Can I rebuild bone density lost during semaglutide treatment?